Anpanman: Villains

 The villain from the "Germ Planet" and is the leader of the Viruses.
 His Japanese name means "Bacteria Man".
 His ambition is to destroy Anpanman and spread bacteria all over the latter's world, yet he is perfectly content to play tricks, steal, and bully those weaker than him.
 He and Anpanman were born at the same time, making them physical representations of moral dualism.
 He has a weakness to soap, which shrinks him to the size of a fly.
 He constructs machines and thinks of intricate plans to counteract Anpanman's strength.
 His two famous phrases are his battle cry, "Ha-hi-hu-he-ho!" (based on the h-row of Japanese kana); and "Bye-baikiiin!", which he utters out whenever he's sent flying by Anpanman or another character.
 On the English TMS Entertainment website, he was called Bacteriaman.
 In the English Tubi and Netflix dubs, he keeps his original Japanese name.
 Baikinman and his nemesis, Anpanman combine in the view of the media expert Thomas Hoeren elements of Milton's Paradise Lost, Frankenstein and Star Trek.
-In Japanese his name sounds like "bikeinman".